DIAGNijmegen/ACOUSLIC-AI-baseline/README.md

 - `postprocess`: Implement any necessary steps here to refine the prediction into a usable segmentation mask.
 - `extract_segmentation`: Implement logic to extract the segmentation mask and identify the relevant frame number from the postprocessed output.

-### 3. Handling Input and Output
+### 3. Handling input and output
 Make sure your implementation adheres to the input and output conventions set by the provided code:
 - **Input:** Your algorithm may use the load_image_file_as_array() function to load images.
 - **Output:** Your algorithm should output two key pieces of information:
-  - Segmentation Mask: A 2D numpy array of type np.uint8.
+  - Segmentation mask: A 2D numpy array of type np.uint8.
   - Frame number: An integer indicating the frame number where the segmentation was found, or -1 if no relevant frame was found.

-### 4. Packaging and Testing Your Container
+### 4. Packaging and testing your container
 Follow these steps to package your algorithm:
 - Create a Dockerfile that sets up the environment, installs dependencies, and configures the script as the container's entry point.
 - Build the Docker image: